GrewalAS/autocomplete/README.md

 # Autocomplete
 ## Description
-Autocomplete is a simple experiment in building a autocomplete querying system within terminal.
+Autocomplete is a simple experiment in building a autocomplete querying system within the console.

 ## Process
 Before starting the project, I had heard about Tries and wanted to experiment with them.
 So, this project was created.